fr0gger/unprotect/README.md

 ![features](features.png)

 ## Disclaimer
-This tool is the result of several months of research and it is an attempt to bring a tool to the community dedicated to malware evasion techniques.
+This tool is an attempt to bring a tool to the community dedicated to malware evasion techniques.
 It started as a side project and of course requires some improvements.
 Of course, it is not perfect nor magic!

 Please take notes of the following:
 * This project currently works with python2.7 (it will be upgraded to python3 in next versions).